nerasan/marshal-crossing/readme.md

 * All the images are screenshots from my Marshal in my ACNH game!
 * Bubblegum K.K. is playing in the background and the embed is hidden.
 Feel free to mute the browser/tab.
-* Friendship data was referenced by @yuecrossing at yuexr.github.io/acnh/ - datamined credit is on their website.
+* Friendship data was referenced by [@yuecrossing](https://twitter.com/yuecrossing) at [yuexr.github.io/acnh/](yuexr.github.io/acnh/).
+Datamined credit is on their website.
-* Graphic at the top was made by my friend Hoang.
+* Graphic at the top was made by my friend Hoang (he did not want tagged/linked credit).
-* Added my Discord tag at the footer rather than my full/personal name in case I wanted to share this to my friends in the online AC community.
+* Added my Discord tag at the footer rather than my full/personal name in case I wanted to share this publicly to my friends in the online AC community.